-The Master of Science in Finance (MSF) degree at The University of Arizona now offers two options of study-a 16-month, 12 course option and the original 12-month, 10 course plus project option.
+The Master of Science in Finance (MSF) degree at The University of Arizona now offers two options of study-the original 12-month, 10 course plus project option and a 16-month, 12 course option.

 The newest option is a 16-month program-from August to the following December.
 Students take four classes each during fall, spring and the following fall semester for a total of 12 courses.
 Students have the summer between coursework to complete an internship, return home or travel.

 The program is designed with students just completing their bachelor's degree program in mind.
-No work experience is required and the opportunity cost of completing the program will never be lower.
+Previous work experience is not required and the opportunity cost of completing the program will never be lower.

 To read more about the program, scroll down or link below:

 The program is an immersive educational experience providing a broad exposure to all areas of finance.
 Through your elective courses and master's project, you will also have an opportunity to specialize in your area of interest within finance.

 All master’s-level finance courses are scheduled to avoid conflicts.
 As a result, students are given the opportunity to customize their program to match their needs and interests.